 What Happens When The Asset Goes from a “Note” to a “Property”?

-You finished foreclosing, now what?
-When the foreclosure is complete, you will receive a foreclosure deed.
+You finished foreclosing—now what?
+When the foreclosing on a loan made by your self-directed IRA is complete, you will receive a foreclosure deed.
 Most importantly, this deed needs to reflect the titling of the IRA as the new owner.
 Send this deed to the IRA custodian for processing along with an appraisal to establish the current market value of the asset.
 Keep in mind what is occurring means the existing asset, the loan, is no longer in existence and the IRA has acquired a new asset.
 That is to say the new asset is the property.
 Now that your IRA owns real estate, your IRA must pay for all expenses associated with the property.
 You would send all bills to the IRA so we can pay them from the IRA account.
 Rent checks are made payable to the IRA as well.

 uDirect IRA Services is here to help with your Self-Directed IRA questions or with questions on foreclosing on a loan made by your self-directed IRA; to find out more, contact us today.